adrianIvancica/AI_projects/AI/Tic-Tac-Toe Engine/README.txt

 README

+This is an AI that will play tic tac toe against you

-set assign6-framework-java as your current working directory
+To play set tictactoeassign-framework-java as the current working directory

-To launch the program run the following commands:
+then launc the program run the commancds javac Main.java and java Main
-	javac Main.java
-	java Main

-Follow the instructions displayed to play Tic-Tac-Toe